Chinese rocket fails after liftoff

 Wenchang, China (CNN)The second launch of China's new-generation Long March-5 carrier rocket failed Sunday -- dealing a blow to the country's ambitious space aspirations.

-Carrying an experimental communication satellite, China's largest rocket lifted off at 7:23 p.m. local time (7:23 a.m.
+Carrying an experimental communications satellite, China's largest rocket lifted off at 7:23 p.m. local time (7:23 a.m.
 ET) toward clear skies from the seaside Wenchang space launch center on the southern Chinese island of Hainan.

-But 40 minutes later, the state-run Xinhua news agency flashed a headline declaring the launch a failure.
-It gave no details.
+But 40 minutes later, the state-run Xinhua news agency flashed a headline declaring the launch a failure -- without providing any details.

 Dubbed "Chubby 5" for its huge size -- 5 meters in diameter and 57 meters tall -- the LM-5 rocket is designed to carry up to 25 tons of payload into low orbit, more than doubling the country's previous lift capability.

-State-run Xinhua News tweeted: "#BREAKING: China's launch of Long March-5 Y2 carrier rocket fails."
+On Twitter, Xinhua initially posted: "#BREAKING: China's launch of Long March-5 Y2 carrier rocket fails."

-It then tweeted, "Anomaly was detected during its flight and further investigation will be carried out."
+It then tweeted: "Anomaly was detected during its flight and further investigation will be carried out."

+The launch failure means further delay for a series of planned Chinese space endeavors -- including its robotic and eventual human lunar programs -- according to Joan Johnson-Freese, a professor at the US Naval War College and an expert on China's space program.

+"With the LM-5 being new technology, the failure points out that rocket science is extremely difficult and why more countries don't have the technology," she said.

-Before the launch attempt, Joan Johnson-Freese, a professor at the US Naval War College and an expert on China's space program, said the rocket would give China "heavy lift capabilities" needed to develop a large space station.
+Before the launch attempt, Johnson-Freese said the rocket would give China "heavy lift capabilities" needed to develop a large space station as well as new capabilities to reach interplanetary destinations.

-"More generally, the LM-5 provides China with capabilities to reach destinations previously out of reach, including interplanetary," she said.

 Future ambitions